bmershon/d3-equidecompose/README.md

 #### d3_equidecompose

-*index.js* defines all the exports to be included in a `d3_equidecompose` global module.
+The file *index.js* defines all the exports to be included in a `d3_equidecompose` global module.

 ```html
 <script src="d3-equidecompose.js"></script>